DumanHaoqian/Obsidian-A-Privacy-Preserving-Instant-Messaging-System-with-Authenticated-Key-Exchange/README.md

 exit
 ```

+Notes:

+- `login` also ensures and republishes the local identity key
+- `send` always encrypts locally first
+- `open` pulls messages and requests `mark_read=true`
+- `store-dev-key` republishes the current local public key and prints the local fingerprint

-## API summary
+## HTTP API summary

 ### Auth

 - `POST /register`
 - `POST /login/password`
 - `POST /login/otp`
 - `POST /logout`
 - `GET /me`

-### Identity placeholder
+### Identity keys

 - `POST /identity-key`
 - `GET /identity-key/{username}`

-### Friends / contacts
+### Friend requests and contacts

 - `POST /friend-request/send`
 - `GET /friend-request/pending`
 - `POST /friend-request/respond`
 - `POST /friend-request/cancel`
 - `GET /contacts`

-### Messages / conversations
+### Messages and conversations

 - `POST /messages/send`
 - `POST /messages/ack`
 - `GET /messages/pull`
+- `POST /conversations/{conversation_id}/mark-read`
 - `GET /conversations`
-- `POST /conversations/{conversation_id}/mark-read`

-### Realtime
-- `GET /ws?token=<access_token>` using WebSocket

-## What is already good enough for your report

-You can already claim and demonstrate:

-- client-server split
-- session management
-- password hashing with Argon2
-- OTP second factor
-- client-side E2EE for new chat messages
-- friend request lifecycle
-- default anti-spam: only contacts can send chat messages
-- explicit delivery acknowledgements
-- offline store-and-forward behavior
-- conversation list and unread counters
-- basic abuse controls via in-memory rate limiting

-## What you should build next

-1. Add replay protection and duplicate detection.
-2. Add fingerprint verification UI and safer key-change recovery.
-3. Move from long-term static-key E2EE V1 to a prekey/session protocol.
-4. Add forward secrecy and post-compromise recovery.
-5. Add TTL/self-destruct messages and cleanup.
-6. Add TLS for deployment.

-## Notes and limitations

-- This prototype is for local development and coursework demonstration.
-- The server still sees metadata such as usernames, timestamps, contact graph, delivery status, and read status.
-- The server stores ciphertext envelopes for new encrypted chat messages, not plaintext.
-- The current E2EE design is single-device and TOFU-based, not a full Signal-class protocol.
-- The OTP bootstrap flow is demo-friendly, not production-grade.
-- The rate limiter is in-memory and process-local.
-- TLS is not configured in this local prototype.
+Useful API details:

+- `/messages/send` accepts `message_type` of `text` or `e2ee_text`
+- `/messages/pull` supports `conversation_id`, `limit`, `before_id`, and `mark_read`

+### WebSocket

+- `GET /ws?token=<access_token>`

+Server-side pushed events currently used by the system:

+- `system`
+- `new_message`
+- `message_ack`
+- `friend_request_update`
+- `pong` (reply to client `ping`)

+## Status against the current course requirements

+### Implemented

+- registration with password hashing and basic input validation
+- password + OTP login
+- logout / token revocation
+- long-term per-user local identity keypair generation
+- public identity key upload and lookup
+- single-device E2EE message encryption/decryption for the CLI flow
+- authenticated encryption with metadata binding
+- friend request send / accept / decline / cancel
+- contacts-only messaging by default
+- sent / delivered status, with delivered triggered by recipient client acknowledgement
+- offline store-and-forward for the current encrypted CLI flow
+- conversation list, unread counters, and basic paging

+### Partially implemented

+- fingerprint visibility: fingerprints are shown in selected CLI flows, but there is no dedicated verification workflow
+- key-change handling: trust mismatches are detected and blocked, but there is no user-facing trust reset flow
+- blocking/removing: the schema and enforcement hooks exist, but there is no block/unblock/remove contact CLI or API surface

+### Not implemented yet

+- replay protection / duplicate detection
+- timed self-destruct messages / TTL metadata
+- automatic client-side deletion of expired messages
+- server-side expiry cleanup for queued ciphertext
+- retention cleanup based on `MESSAGE_RETENTION_DAYS`
+- TLS for client-server transport
+- encrypted local storage / OS keychain integration
+- prekeys, double ratchet, forward secrecy, or post-compromise recovery
+- multi-device session support

+## Current limitations and important facts

+- The current E2EE design is static-key, TOFU-based, and single-device.
+- If a peer has multiple active identity keys and none matches `cli-device-1`, the client refuses because the prototype only supports one device.
+- Replay protection is not implemented.
+Messages are replayed from the server while `delivered_at` is still `NULL`.
+- `delivered` means the recipient client called `/messages/ack` after receipt.
+It is not a read receipt.
+- delivery acknowledgements are server-visible control messages; they are not E2EE payloads
+- In the current CLI, delivery ack is still attempted after push reception even if decryption renders an error placeholder.
+- `open` marks returned unread messages as read by default.
+- The WebSocket listener retries on connection errors and clears the local session if reconnect fails with authentication errors.
+- `MESSAGE_RETENTION_DAYS = 7` exists in config but is not currently enforced anywhere in the server logic.
+- There is no TLS configuration in this repository.
+Use `http://` / `ws://` for local development only.

+## What to build next

+The most important missing items for the course project are:

+1. replay protection / duplicate detection
+2. timed self-destruct messages and expiry cleanup
+3. proper fingerprint verification UX and trust-reset workflow
+4. block/unblock and contact removal management
+5. TLS for transport security